 Reps can even set up alerts to be notified if and when a campaign is not delivering.
 ADvendio also allows you to implement your own permission rights in the event that you don’t want to share that data with the sales team.
 In addition, reps can get enhanced reporting by connecting ADvendio media campaigns to opportunities in Salesforce.

 These are the most prominent ways that an advertising sales CRM improves the way you do business.
 Want to learn more?
-Check out a demo of ADvendio, or sign up for a free trial.
+Get a demo of ADvendio today.